Quantization of Pseudoclassical Systems in the Schr\"odinger Realization: Anticommuting Variables

 \subsubsection{States}

-With three Grassmann coordinates, the ``measure'' will now be the product $i\,d\xi_1\,d\xi_2\,d\xi_3$, which is Grassmann odd.
-This means that the normalizable states cannot be taken to have a definite Grassmann parity.
+With three Grassmann coordinates, the ``measure'' will now be the Grassmann-odd product $i\,d\xi_1\,d\xi_2\,d\xi_3$.
+With this measure, normalizable states cannot have a definite Grassmann parity.
 For the system described by (\ref{eq:LthreeBthree}), the wave functions of the system can be factorized as

-If the two-dimensional functions $\psi(\xi_1,\xi_2)$ have definite Grassmann parity, then it is easy to see that the matrix elements of the first two second-class constraints will vanish if the two-dimensional factors of the wave functions are either both in $\mathfrak{H}_{\rm physical}$ or both in $\mathfrak{H}_{\rm ghost}$ of the two-variable Hilbert space (\ref{eq:SchroHilbert});
+If the two-dimensional wave functions $\psi(\xi_1,\xi_2)$ have definite Grassmann parity, then it is easy to see that the matrix elements of the first two second-class constraints will vanish if the two-dimensional factors of the wave functions are either both in $\mathfrak{H}_{\rm physical}$ or both in $\mathfrak{H}_{\rm ghost}$ of the two-variable Hilbert space (\ref{eq:SchroHilbert});

 where $\tilde u$ is either $u(-\xi_3)$ or $u(\xi_3)$, depending on whether the Grassmann parities of $\phi(\xi_1,\xi_2)$ and $\psi(\xi_1,\xi_2)$ are the same or different respectively.
 The matrix elements of the third constraint are